tsmith512/directomatic/README.md

   - Only columns A through E are required
   - _The tab must be called "Redirects"_
 - Set the sharing options for the spreadsheet to "Anyone with the link can View"
-- Provision a Google Sheets API token to read from it _(details below)_
+- Provision a Google Sheets API token to read from it \*
-- Create a Cloudflare Rules List of type "redirect" _(details below)_
+- Create a Cloudflare Rules List _of type "redirect"_ \*
-- Provision a Cloudflare API token (TBD) to write to it
+- Provision a Cloudflare API token to write to it \*
 - Create a Directomatic Worker (whether you intend to run locally or not)
 - Make up a Bearer token you will use to authenticate your requests.
 Doesn't matter what it is.
 - Add the following _[Secrets](https://developers.cloudflare.com/workers/wrangler/commands/#secret)_ using Wrangler: